encryptogroup/SynCirc/README.md

-# FRESH: Framework for Efficient Secure Circuit Synthesis from High-Level Languages
+# SynCirc: Efficient Synthesis of Depth-Optimized Circuits from High-Level Languages

 This repository contains the code for our paper.
 Our framework consists of 3 components: